salty-muffin/expired-user-session/README.md

 - [darkshapes/mt0-large](https://huggingface.co/darkshapes/mt0-large): maybe a bloom version that also is able to do german language? also exists in smaller versions.

 ## To do

+- [x] add method for automatically generating "profiles.json" including files, urls & character descriptions
+- [ ] add hosting of dead profiles page on the server (maybe with the seance SeanceServer Class and under a different path)
+- [ ] add a "fake" url adress bar, showing the adress of the site in question (the real browser should be full screen)
+- [ ] enable switching the page from a button on the dead profiles client
+- [ ] make that switch the character profile for generation, too

 - [x] restructure (there should be a better structure than "modules/\*").
 - [x] try implementation with [huggingface transformers](https://huggingface.co/docs/transformers/main/en/model_doc/bark) for [additional speedups](https://huggingface.co/blog/optimizing-bark).